-NLR increase has been shown to be associated with poor prognosis and low relapse-free survival in cancers in our study group (14-17, 28, 32, 33).
-Among these, subgroup analyzes regarding peritoenal metastasis are included in gastric and ovarian cancer studies (17, 34, 35).
-In the study of Magdy et al., which included 61 gastric cancer patients, 19.6% of whom had peritoneal carcinomatosis, high NLR (>2.4) was found to be strongly associated with poor survival (35).
-A significant correlation was found only between the presence of ascites and high NLR (35).
-In the study by Feng et al. in which they evaluated 875 ovarian cancer patients, high preoperative NLR level (\geq 3.24) was correlated with diffuse ascites, and was found to be an independent prognostic factor of progression-free survival (17).
-In this study, a high NLR rate was found to increase in direct proportion to the presence and amount of ascites (17).
-In another study where high NLR was found to be strongly associated with advanced stage, higher CA125 level, and ascites in surgery, the median (IQR) NLR value was found to be significantly higher in ovarian cancer patients with ascites compared to those without ascites (36).
+An increase in NLR has been found to be associated with poor prognosis and low relapse-free survival in cancers [14-17, 28, 32, 33].
+Among these, subgroup analyses regarding peritoneal metastasis are included in gastric and ovarian cancer studies [17, 34, 35].
+In the study of Magdy et al., which included 61 gastric cancer patients, 19.6% of whom had peritoneal carcinomatosis, high NLR (> 2.4) was found to be strongly associated with poor survival [35].
+A significant correlation was found only between the presence of ascites and high NLR [35].
+In the study by Feng et al., in which they evaluated 875 ovarian cancer patients, high preoperative NLR level ( $\geq$ 3.24) was correlated with diffuse ascites, and was found to be an independent prognostic factor of progression-free survival [17].
+In this study, a high NLR was found to increase in direct proportion to the presence and amount of ascites [17].
+In another study where high NLR was found to be strongly associated with advanced stage, higher CA125 level, and ascites in surgery, the median (IQR) NLR value was found to be significantly higher in ovarian cancer patients with ascites compared to those without ascites [36].

-In a study including patients with exudative pleural effusion, both blood and pleural fluid NLR were found to be significantly higher in patients with pleurisy due to malignancy compared to those with pleurisy due to tuberculosis ($\overline{37}$).
-In another study evaluating patients with pneumonia, NLR was found to be significantly lower in patients with tuberculosis pneumonia compared to patients with bacterial pneumonia ($\overline{38}$).
-Although these studies demonstrating the differentiation of NLR from TB include pleural effusion and pneumonia, the results obtained from our study support that it is a useful biomarker in the distinction between MA and TBpA.
-As a result of our study, we found that WBC count, neutrophil count and NLR were statistically significantly lower in the TBpA group compared to the MA group (p < 0.001, p < 0.001 and p = 0.007, respectively).
-In our study, while the sensitivity of the NLR >3.00 threshold value in distinguishing MA was 70% and the specificity is 64%, in people over 40 years of age, but it reached higher specificity (80%) and accuracy (74.6%) rate.
+In a study including patients with exudative pleural effusion, both blood and pleural fluid NLR were found to be significantly higher in patients with pleurisy due to malignancy compared to those with pleurisy due to tuberculosis [37].
+In another study evaluating patients with pneumonia, NLR was found to be significantly lower in patients with tuberculous pneumonia compared to patients with bacterial pneumonia [38].
+Although these studies demonstrating the differentiation of NLR from TB include pleural effusion and pneumonia, the results obtained from our study support the view that it is a useful biomarker in the distinction between MA and TBpA.
+As a result of our study, we found that WBC count, neutrophil count, and NLR were statistically significantly lower in the TBpA group compared to the MA group (p < 0.001, p < 0.001, and p = 0.007, respectively).
+In our study, while the sensitivity of the NLR > 3.00 threshold value in distinguishing MA was 70% and the specificity was 64%, in people over 40 years of age it demonstrated higher specificity (80%) and accuracy (74.6%).

-Low serum-ascites albumin gradient (<1.1), high number of lymphocytes in the ascitic fluid, low glucose level, high LDH level, high protein and high ADA levels are in favor of TBpA.
+Low serum-ascites albumin gradient (< 1.1), high number of lymphocytes in the ascitic fluid, low glucose level, high LDH level, high protein level, and high ADA level are in favor of TBpA.
 However, all these tests do not definitively confirm the diagnosis of TBpA.
 At this point, it can be used as a diagnostic supporting biomarker in addition to initial examinations.
-Ultimately, when necessary, the diagnosis can be made using laparotomy, laparoscopy or histopathological examination of percutaneous peritoneal biopsy (8).
-These diagnostic tools are invasive and have various serious complications, so NLR can accelarate the selection of patients for these invasive interventions and in the early planning of the procedure.
+Ultimately, when necessary, the diagnosis can be made using laparotomy, laparoscopy or histopathological examination of percutaneous peritoneal biopsy [8].
+These diagnostic tools are invasive and have various serious complications, so NLR can accelerate the selection of patients for these invasive interventions in the early planning of the procedure.